krasimir/react-in-patterns/patterns/composition/README.md

 };
 ```

+Notice also that if we don't use `this.props.children` the `Navigation` component will never be rendered.

-It's also easy to test because we may render the `Header` with an empty `<div>`.
+It now becomes easier to test because we may render the `Header` with an empty `<div>`.
 This will isolate the component and will let us focus on only one piece of our application.

 ### Passing a child as a property